 Reason #7: Recuperation

 Reason #9: Conservation

-For SUE, Sue focussed on Reason #9 - Conservation: Reduce your Global Footprint
+• The SUE Foreshore Festival event focussed on Reason #9 - Conservation: (Reduce your Global Footprint):

 In a playful but thought-provoking piece of dodgy citizen-science, members of the public were invited to help calculate how much land can be freed up as habitat for other creatures if we halve our global footprint by standing on one leg.
 Drawing around people's footprint with chalk in an unreliably small sample space of 3 quadrats yielded an average 27.3 footprints per square metre (although some of the prints came from dogs, a unicorn and a large ibis puppet, possibly skewing the results...).

 The surface area of the earth is 510 trillion square metres, or 510 million km2, of which about 150 million km2 are dry land.

 The global population is approximately 7.5 billion, of which probably 6 billion are capable of standing on one leg.

 SO - if 6 billion people stand on one leg @ 27.3 footprints/per square metre, they would free up 219,780,219.78022 m2 (round up and convert to square kilometres = 220 km2) which is 0.00015% of the earth's landmass.

 Seems small?
 It is 10.5 times the size of Nauru.
 It will make a difference, every little helps and just being mindful of our footprint is a good start.
 Standing on One Leg is also good for your health, and might help you get a job as a ballet dancer.